IzidorM/fw_memory_allocator/README.md

 2. Lacks buffer overflow detection: Buffer overflow errors can't be detected easily as static memory doesn't inherently provide such mechanisms.

 3. Inefficient memory sectioning: With microcontrollers (MCUs) that have RAM divided into different sections (fast RAM, normal RAM, etc.), static memory allocation requires detailed configuration and tweaking of linker scripts to determine allocation of variables to different memory sections.

+## Implementation details

+So the idea is to use the dynamic memory allocation during system initialization phase and then lock it when the system transition in to the running phase.
+Because we only use it when initializing the system we don't need to implement the memory releasing functionality, because it will never be used.
+This way we avoid dealing with memory fragmentation.
+We also implement locking functionality and error callback, so if our malloc fail because of locked memory or running out of ram, the provided error callback will be called, so

 ## Contribute